⚡ Roof Flashing Calculator – Length & Cost Estimator

-Calculate total flashing length required for valleys, chimneys, skylights, and roof edges
+Calculate flashing length needed for valleys, chimneys, skylights, and roof edges — with cost per linear foot

 Result will appear here

-📐 Flashing-specific guidance will appear here after calculation.
+📐 Flashing-specific cost and guidance will appear here after calculation.

 • Use step flashing where roof meets vertical walls.